-DOCG area (also Sagrantino di Montefalco) for red wine in the Italian region Umbria, The classification was granted in 1993.
-The zone covers the entire township Montefalco (under this name there is also a DOC area) and parts of the municipalities Bevagna, Castel Ritaldi, Giano dell'Umbria and Gualdo Cattaneo in the province of Perugia.
-The dry red wine becomes 100% unmixed from the eponymous grape Sagrantino vinified.
-The alcohol content must be at least 13% vol. For the sweet Passito rosé grapes are 14.5% vol. The maturation period is at least 30 months for both, of which at least 12 months in oak barrels.
+DOCG area (also Sagrantino di Montefalco) for red wine in the Italian region Umbria, The classification was issued in 1993.
+The zone covers the entire city community Montefalco (there is also a DOC area under this name) as well as parts of the municipalities of Bevagna, Castel Ritaldi, Giano dell'Umbria and Gualdo Cattaneo in the province of Perugia.
+The dry red wine is 100% unmixed from the eponymous grape variety Sagrantino vinified.
+The alcohol content must have at least 13% vol. For the sweet Passito 14.5% vol is required from raisin grapes.
+The maturation period for both is at least 30 months, of which at least 12 months in oak barrels.
 Well-known producers include Adanti, Antonelli San Marco, Bocale, Caprai, Colpetrone, Goretti, Lungarotti.
 Perticaia, Rocca di Fabbri, Scacciadiavoli and Terre de Trinci.